litvinnik1/TipCalculator/README.md

 ## *Nikita Lytvyn*

 **Tip Calculator** computes the tip and total amount for a bill.
-The app uses the base amount and tip percentage to calculate the amount owed, and it also describes the quality of service based on the tip.
+The app uses the base amount and tip percentage to calculate the amount owed, can split the bill between a group of people and it also describes the quality of service based on the tip.

 Time spent: **24** hours spent in total